PopovEvgeniy/fastwipershell/readme.txt

                     This software made by Popov Evgeniy Alekseyevich

-                             Version 0.7.0.2
+                             Version 0.7.1

 System requirement

 Windows 2000 or higher for 32 bit system
-Windows 2000 or higher for 64 bit system
+Windows Vista or higher for 64 bit system

 Program description